David Crowley (Wisconsin politician): Personal life and family

-Crowley's parents recovered from their addiction struggles and remain involved in his life.
-He married his wife, Ericka, in 2016, they have two daughters together as well as a daughter from Ericka's previous relationship.
-Crowley is the vice chair of the Milwaukee chapter of the American Civil Liberties Union, and a member of the Milwaukee Urban League Young Professionals, and the Milwaukee NAACP.
+Crowley married his wife, Ericka, in 2016; they have two daughters together, and Crowley is also the stepfather of a daughter from Ericka's previous relationship.
+Crowley has served as vice chair of the Milwaukee chapter of the American Civil Liberties Union.
+He has also served on the chapter's board.
+He is a member of Milwaukee Urban League Young Professionals and the Milwaukee NAACP.